-The day I helped send Red to heaven to be with the Lord where I believe he is now, waiting for me with all my other dogs I have had to let go, I had no idea what a phenomenally hard time I would have with the loss.
+The day I said goodbye to Red, I had no idea what a phenomenally hard time I would have with the loss.
 I had already lost so much in my life, my childhood to sexual abuse, my adulthood to the loss of my family for talking about the abuse, to post traumatic stress disorder and multiple addictions and abandonment by two husbands and two unwanted divorces, and so much more.
 Now I had lost my beloved Red, whom as much as I believed God had sent to me simply to birth Walk by Faith Ministry, I came to find He had also sent Red to me to be my loyal and faithful, my loving companion.

 Walk by Faith Ministry’s mission is to share the Gospel of Jesus Christ while ministering the Lord’s love to a world in need.
-My life’s mission is to love the Lord with all my heart, and my neighbor as myself, and to fulfill my ministry’s mission for the glory of the Lord God almighty.
+My life’s mission is love and worship the Lord forever and to help people to find and forever follow the Lord Jesus Christ.
 For the first time in a good long while, I wanted to die again.
 In my heart, I wanted to climb a ladder to heaven and be with God and Jesus and Red and my other dogs.
 But God gave me a Bible verse and sent two women to me with a message.
 Red’s purpose was over.
 Mine was not complete.
 So I made a decision in my heart that as much as my flesh no longer wanted to be on this earth, that my spirit would choose to live with a passion greater than ever, a desire more than I had ever known, to do what I am on this earth to do for as l long as I remain here.

 “But what things were gain to me, those I counted loss for Christ.
 Yea doubtless, and I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things, and do count them but dung, that I may win Christ, And be found in him, not having mine own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith: That I may know him, and the power of his resurrection, and the fellowship of his sufferings, being made conformable unto his death; If by any means I might attain unto the resurrection of the dead.
 Not as though I had already attained, either were already perfect: but I follow after, if that I may apprehend that for which also I am apprehended of Christ Jesus.
 Brethren, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth unto those things which are before, press toward the mark for the prize of the high calling of God in Christ Jesus.”
 Philippians 3:7-14 KJV